 That aside, the flight was smooth and uneventful and before long, I was back home in the UK.

-You can see how I got on when I flew to Chicago in September with British Airways and American Airlines in Part II of Flying to Chicago.
+You can see how I got on in September when I flew with British Airways and American Airlines in Flying to Chicago, Part II.

 Don’t forget that you can share this post with your friends using buttons below.